Primary

 Wrist curls directly target the forearm flexors—the muscles on the palm side of your forearm that control grip.
 Allowing the bar to roll to your fingertips creates a fuller stretch and brings the finger flexors into the movement.
 The seated position with forearms supported isolates the wrist flexors without momentum.
 High rep work suits these muscles since they are endurance-oriented from daily gripping tasks.

-Want Barbell Wrist Curl in your program?
+See where Barbell Wrist Curl fits in your weekly plan

 Sit on a bench and hold a barbell with an underhand grip, hands shoulder-width apart.